astronomer/docs/astro/deploy-code.md

 ## Deploy custom Docker images

-With Astro CLI 1.3.0 and later, you can deploy your Astro project with a custom Docker image by running `astro deploy --image-name <custom-image>`.
-To use this command, the image must be based on Astro Runtime and be available in a local Docker registry.
+You can run `astro deploy` to build your Astro project as a Docker image and deploy it, or you can run `astro deploy --image-name <custom-image>` to deploy a pre-built Astro Runtime image.
+To use this command, the image you deploy must be based on Astro Runtime and be available in a local Docker registry.

 Customizing your Runtime image lets you securely mount additional files and arguments in your project, which is required for setups such as [installing Python packages from private sources](develop-project.md#install-python-packages-from-private-sources).

-You can also use the `--image-name` flag to automate the deployment of custom Runtime images from a CI/CD pipeline.
-You can also separate your build and deploy workflows into different pipelines.
+You can also use the `--image-name` flag to separate your build and deploy steps in a CI/CD pipeline.
+This allows you more control over how your images are tested and deployed.

-The `--image-name` flag is also available with the following local development commands:
+You can use the `--image-name` flag with the following local development commands to test your image before deploying:

 - `astro dev start`
 - `astro dev restart`